-Applications for the MS Clinical Anatomy Track are accepted January 15 through April 15 (now extended to May 15th, 2020 due to COVID-19 for Fall 2020 admission).
+Applications for the MS Clinical Anatomy Track are accepted September 3 through April 15 for international applicants, and July 1 for domestic applicants.
 Students begin in the fall semester only.

 Program requirements: Anatomy courses including D501 (Gross Anatomy), D853 (Embryology), D502 (Histology), D527 (Neuroanatomy), as well as F503 (Physiology), B500 (Biochemistry), D861 (Seminar), and electives.
 No research project is required.

 B500 Biochemistry (3)

 D861 Seminar (1)

 |D861 Seminar meets in both Fall and Spring semesters, but registration does not occur until Spring.|